 Immediately upon the monk’s death, the ceiling of the cave collapsed and the dragon was finally killed.

-Even today from the road travelling upwards and after one passes Agios Nicholaos monastery can see the vast dragon’s cave underneath Varlaam monastery with the collapsed ceiling.
+Even today from the road traveling upwards and after one passes Agios Nicholaos monastery can see the vast dragon’s cave underneath Varlaam monastery with the collapsed ceiling.

-All locals know the cave with the name of drakospilia, which means dragon’s cave.
+All locals know the cave with the name of drakospilia, which means the dragon’s cave.

 Is there a dragon buried under the collapsed huge blocks of rock still visible today?

 The legend says so…